 Research news and events

-Almost 80% of people in Northern Ireland have a medium to high level of trust and confidence in charities, according to new research from the Charity Commission for Northern Ireland.
+Almost 80% of people in Northern Ireland have a medium to high level of trust and confidence in charities, according to research from the Charity Commission for Northern Ireland.

 Launched on Tuesday 6 September 2016 by Communities Minister, Paul Givan MLA, the research revealed an average trust “score” of 6.2, indicating that Northern Ireland’s charities inspire the trust and confidence of the public.